erikstricker/MosaicSim/README.md

 ### TykeVar

-Once the Python dependencies are installed, the scripts can be run directly from the `scripts/Tyke` subfolder.
+Once the Python dependencies are installed, the scripts can be run directly from the `scripts` subfolder.

 #### 0) TykeVar Prep